Buddy Bailey: Boston Red Sox organization

 Bailey joined the Boston Red Sox as manager of their Class A Lynchburg Red Sox affiliate in the Carolina League in 1991–92.
 He then became the ninth manager in the history of the Triple-A Pawtucket Red Sox in 1993, the youngest manager in team history at the time.
 He would lead the "PawSox" for seven seasons, spread over two terms (1993–96; 2002–04).
 Under Bailey, the PawSox played for the 2003 Governors' Cup, the championship of the International League.
 They were defeated by the Durham Bulls.
 He won Manager of the Year twice in the IL, in 1996 and 2003, becoming one of only four managers to do that in league history.

 Bailey also spent one season (2000) in the Major Leagues as the bench coach for the parent Red Sox and was Boston's advance scout, field coordinator of minor league instruction, or roving catching instructor during the period of 1997–99 and in 2001.

-Bailey also has been the manager of Tigres de Aragua of the Venezuelan Professional Baseball League (LVBP) since 2002 and has collected six championships and two sub-championship in nine finals, while leading the Tigres to the 2009 Caribbean Series title.
+Bailey was the manager of Tigres de Aragua of the Venezuelan Professional Baseball League (LVBP) beginning in 2002 and collected six championships and two sub-championship in nine finals, while leading the Tigres to the 2009 Caribbean Series title.
 He also was named the LVBP Manager of the Year in the 2006–07 season.